What is hypnosis and hypnotherapy?

 Through this communication with the subconscious mind, hypnotherapy can help you to release repressed feelings and negative beliefs that restrict your ability to achieve your potential to live life to the full.

 Hypnotherapy is totally different from any form of therapeutic intervention as it does not involve drugs or physical manipulation.
-Hypnotherapy is a complementary therapy not an alternative therapy, as Rachel works alongside the medical profession.
+Hypnotherapy is a complementary therapy not an alternative therapy, as I work alongside the medical profession.

 What does it feel like?